download as PDF

 hold record + any key from 1-16. the microphone will record until the keys are released, and the recording will be stored in the position you selected (1-16).
 PO-33 has a total of 40 seconds recording memory. while recording, the number of seconds left will be displayed on the LCD. if the memory is full, delete or record over an existing sound.

 if a cable is inserted into the line in jack, the PO-33 will record via line in.

-PO-33 has 16 sounds divided into two sections; melodic and drum. a recorded sound will behave differently depending on which section it was recorded to.
+PO-33 has 16 sound slots divided into two sections; melodic and drum. a sound will behave differently depending on which section it was recorded to.

 in the melodic section the keys from 1-16 represents a scale, and each key will trigger the whole sound.

 in the drum section each key from 1-16 represents a slice of the sound.

 select a sound by holding the sound key and pressing any key from 1-16. press any key from 1-16 to play. if nothing is heard, press write key once.

 to enter/exit write mode, press write. press 1-16 to enter sounds/notes in the grid. active steps will be lit. press lit steps to remove them. press play to listen to your pattern.

 hold pattern and press any key from 1-16 to select pattern. blinking led indicates active pattern.

 press play to listen to your pattern. press play again to stop.